Are Philippine crocodiles protected?

 The crocodile is still state listed as endangered, but its federal listed has been recently downgraded to threatened, due to the progress of the crocodile’s recovery.

-Why should we save the Philippine crocodile?
+Why is it important to preserve the Philippine crocodile?

 3 Ecological values.
 Another often-heard reason to protect crocodiles in the wild is that these large predators play an important role in maintaining the productivity and diversity of wetland ecosystems on which people depend. … Crocodile droppings are nutritious for the fish and contain critically important chemicals.”